How to use autumn leaves in the garden? 6 easy and practical ideas for great results!

 Day after day I clean the fallen autumn leaves in my garden, and in the morning it’s like no cleaning has been done at all.
 Believe me, I love autumn, and its beautiful richly-coloured leaves.
 But currently there is such an abundance of them in my backyard that I haven’t got the slightest of clue what to do with all these leaves.
 I wish there was some way I could make use of them, instead of having to think every day how to proceed with the huge quantities on my lawn.
 Could there be some easy and practical solutions and ideas?
 Why, yes, I think there are!
 Find out by looking at these 6 awesome tips on how to use autumn leaves in the garden!
 Sounds neat, doesn’t it?

 A great way to use autumn leaves in the garden is to add them to a compost pile.
 Compost is made from decayed organic material, and it is used as a fertilizer for growing plants.
 Autumn leaves are a source of brown, high-carbon material and will be a great ingredient to add to your compost.
 Mix a pile of shredded leaves with other organic materials such as grass clippings, fruit, and vegetable scraps and weeds.
 Leave it to decompose in winter, and it will be ready for your spring planting!
-And if you tend to spend more time in your flat, than you do in the garden, I am sure there are ways to compost there without having smelly odours and attracting flies.

 2. Use them as mulch for your garden